Remember the old drinking toast "Over the lips and past the gums, look out stomach, here it comes!" A

 While balanced nutrition is important, ALS requires a lot of calories, especially when breathing becomes

-even a minor problems.
+even a minor problem.
 ALS patients seem to do better if they can maintain their weight, so calories are

 good.
 Protein is important and protein powders can be added to smoothies.
 Egg custard goes down without